 Following the results of this analysis, adjusting the algorithm to cope with inexact entailment decisions, or developing alternative merge procedures based on the insights from the analysis.

-Developing a sound collapse graph procedure
+Developing a sound graph optimization procedure

 For this direction of research we plan to examine the applicability of the Global Graph Structure Optimization algorithm of Berant et.al, which is being implemented as part of WP5.
 The algorithm was suggested for learning entailment relations between predicates and is based on global optimization of an entailment graph structure in order to avoid transitivity violation.